 Besides flipping and being a real estate agent there are more ways to use real estate to make a lot of money.

 - Development: Probably the way to make the most money the fastest in real estate is by developing land into residential or commercial projects.
-This technique also extremely risky and takes a lot of money and experience.
+This technique is also extremely risky and takes a lot of money and experience.
 I know a couple of real estate developers in my area who are worth close to or over 100 million and many of the billionaires who used real estate are developers.

 - Building homes: Building goes hand in hand with developing and is another way to make a lot of money, but can be very risky if the markets turn.

 - Owning raw land: Raw land can be developed, but it also can make you rich without development.
 Many farmers have become millionaires because they owned large plots of land close to developing areas.
 The closer the towns get to their land the more it is worth.
-Mineral rights can also be extremely valuable if oil, natural gas or other resources are found on your land.
+Mineral rights can also be extremely valuable if oil, natural gas, or other resources are found on your land.

 What other factors contribute to becoming a millionaire?